 MWE Curriculum

-MWE researches and develops materials that support teachers, parents, and school leaders to bring dharma into the classroom.
+Since 2017, MWE has been researching and developing materials that support teachers, parents, and school leaders to bring dharma into the classroom.
 We are currently codifying our developmental framework, benchmarks, standards, indicators, taking inspiration from our friends at the Cloud Institute and working with education professionals.

 Overview

-The Middle Way model of education harnesses the timeless wisdom and methods of the dharma to support children’s awakening with five main framework components.
-In this model, dharma is not dogmatic, sectarian, or moralistic, we focus on frameworks and techniques that uncover pre-existing, naturally arising wisdom.
+The Middle Way model of education is not dogmatic, sectarian, or moralistic, we focus on frameworks and techniques that uncover pre-existing, naturally arising wisdom.
 This view aligns in remarkable ways with the current scientific understandings of human development, which play a large part in how we approach education.
-Within the container these structures create, the joy of learning abounds.
-This is an overview of how the Middle Way curriculum is organized.
-In-depth explanations of each of these components are available in separate documents.
-Please email us to request.
+Within these structures, the joy of learning abounds.

 Thematic Units